-- System contains refrigerant and oil under pressure. - Remove refrigerant from both the high and low compressor side before removing compressor. - Use appropriate back up wrenches on rotalock fittings when servicing. - Never install a system and leave it unattended when it has no charge, a holding charge, or with the service valves closed without electrically locking out the system. - Use only approved refrigerants and refrigeration oils. - Personal safety equipment must be used. - Failure to follow these warnings could result in serious personal injury.
+- System contains refrigerant and oil under pressure. - Remove refrigerant from both the high and low compressor side before removing compressor. - Never install a system and leave it unattended when it has no charge, a holding charge, or with the service valves closed without electrically locking out the system. - Use only approved refrigerants and refrigeration oils. - Personal safety equipment must be used. - Failure to follow these warnings could result in serious personal injury.